News

 AMPS has been educating children from the

-ages of 5-14 for nearly 52 years.
+ages of 5-14 for 54 years.

 This website and its content is copyright of Aston Manor Primary School © 2024.
 All rights reserved.
 Any redistribution or reproduction of part or all of the contents in any form is prohibited.
 You may not, except with our express written permission, distribute or commercially exploit the content.
 Nor may you transmit it or store it in any other website or other form of electronic retrieval system.
 All content is subject to change without prior notice.